 Days out in West Sussex with the National Trust

-From the beautiful stately home Petworth House with its enormous deer park, to Woolbeding Gardens in a quiet corner of West Sussex (you need to book in advance for that one), from walking on the Devil's Dyke and enjoying the views over Sussex countryside and the sea, to visiting Nymans Gardens - there's plenty to do.
+From the beautiful stately home Petworth House with its enormous deer park, to Woolbeding Gardens in a quiet corner of West Sussex (you need to book in advance for that one), from walking on the Devil's Dyke and enjoying the views over Sussex countryside and the sea, to visiting Nymans Gardens.
+The National Trust has lots of helpful information about its places and things to do in Sussex, including:

 Here's a list of FAQs about membership, in case you have any questions Membership subscriptions, donations and volunteers all contribute to look after all the places the Trust cares for.
 So you’ll be directly contributing to the protection of over 257,000 hectares of land, over 300 historic houses and gardens, and 775 miles of coastline when you take out a membership.
 And if you go on holiday around the UK, you can still use your membership - it's not exclusive to Sussex - there are over 500 places to enjoy, so even if you have a short weekend break away, it's worth checking to see what's in the area so that you can make the most of your membership and visit.
 As well as England, Wales and Northern Ireland, you can use your National Trust membership card in 14 other countries, including Scotland.
 Join today or why not give a gift membership? |